Mirko Belloni: International career

 In 2024 he was named in Italy U20s squad for annual Six Nations Under 20s Championship.

 On 3 December 2024 he was called in Italy Under 23 squad for test series against Emerging Scotland.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring..

 He was named to Italy 2025 Six Nations squad as an invited player, but did not play during the championship.
 He was also called up to participate in 2025 Tour of Namibia and South Africa.
 He made his debut against Namibia in Windhoek during the first match of the tour.